PaulNongL/WatlowF4TscpiLibrary/README.md

 ### CentOS 7 GNU/Linux

 CentOS 7 basic install has Python 2.7.
 Thus, Python 3 must be install manually.
 To accomplish this, CentOS 7 must be modified to link to the CentOS repository and RMPFusion.
+Python 3.6.8 is the default package for this distribution.

 - yum update
 - yum install python3 python3-pip